ramonpbarros/responsive-website/README.md

 * [Contact](#contact)

 ## General info
-This project uses the Bootstrap CSS Framework as well its own css file with a purpose of creating a mobile responsive portfolio.
-Bootstrap's grid system (containers, rows, and columns).
-The motivation to start this project was to showcase html and css skills that accomplish the main goal of creating a responsive portfolio.
+This project uses the Bootstrap CSS Framework as well as its own css file with a purpose of creating a mobile responsive portfolio.
+Examples of Bootstrap's grid system (containers, rows, and columns) can be found in it.
+The motivation to start this project was to showcase HTML and CSS skills that accomplish the main goal of creating a responsive portfolio.

 ## Technologies
 * HTML 5